zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md

 * `/mnt/liferay`
 * `/user/local/liferay/scripts`

-The [DXP Container Lifecycle and API](./dxp-container-lifecycle-and-api.md) describes when the subfolders are scanned and the actions taken on their files.
+The [DXP Container Lifecycle and API](./dxp-container-lifecycle-and-api.md) specifies the scanned subfolders, the phases in which the container scans them, and the actions taken on their files.

 You can provide files to the container in several ways, including these: